sc8696/etidroid/README.md

 Added refresh button on topic list<br/>

 <b>[Enhancements]</b><br/>
+Changed page controls to change to icons on smaller screens<br/>
 Cleaned up layout stylesheet for optimisation<br/>
-Changed page controls to change to icons on smaller screens<br/>
+Removed a lot of unecessary page markup that was making use clunkier than it should've been<br/>

 <p>~~~</p>